Wed 4 Mar 2026 08:30-16:30

 Robert Bolton, Lead Biomedical Scientist – Point of Care and Rapid Testing, Member of the IBMS Specialist Advisory Panel for POCT, Pathology Directorate, Lancashire Teaching Hospitals NHS Foundation Trust

-Defining community change
+Defining neighborhood change

 National view of community transformation: How to enable national initiatives